-Loudoun is a cultural and culinary melting pot with an increasingly diverse range of tastes and epicurean traditions.
-Explore all your options and continue the celebration of National Hispanic Heritage Month all year long.
-Here are seven superb restaurants serving dishes inspired by the history and culture of Hispanic Americans that should be on your must-visit list.
+Loudoun is a cultural and culinary melting pot with a dazzling array of tastes and epicurean traditions.
+In recent years it’s become a mecca for incredible Latin cuisine – everything from authentic Mexican “street food” to trendy new gourmet restaurants serving the freshest, spiciest, most authentic Hispanic cuisine this side of the Yucatán.
+To continue the celebration of National Hispanic Heritage Month, these seven superb restaurants inspired by the history and culture of Hispanic Americans should be on your must-visit list.

 La Prensa, Sterling

-In 2021, pastry chef and owner of The Conche in Leesburg, Santosh Tiptur, opened the new global gourmet “tapas and tacos” outpost named La Prensa in Sterling.
+In 2021, pastry chef and owner of The Conche in Leesburg, Santosh Tiptur opened the new global gourmet “tapas and tacos” outpost named La Prensa in Sterling.
 This Mexican-influenced restaurant and bar will catch your eye with its sleek and modern interior with seating just diagonal to the bar.
-Choose from a great deal of menu options including chef made tacos – if you’ve ever wanted to try ginger infused Korean Beef Bulgogi in a taco, this is your chance.
-If you’re not a beef person, they also have a Chipotle Adobo Chicken and Queso Cotija.
+Choose from a variety of menu options including chef-made tacos – if you’ve ever wanted to try ginger infused Korean Beef Bulgogi in a taco, this is your chance.
+If you’re not a beef person, there’s also a Chipotle Adobo Chicken and Queso Cotija.
 The menu also extends options to quesadillas, enchiladas and a variety of tapas dishes (small plates served with beer or wine).

 Señor Ramon Taqueria, Leesburg and Sterling